3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Unfortunately, I do not have a defined answer.
 As I said to these people, because you are a US citizen, not having a social should not preclude you from an ACA plan.
 You are lawfully present; you just don’t have a social for your own reasons.

-As I tell these people, you should contact your state’s health insurance exchange to find out more.
+As I tell these people, you should contact your state’s health insurance marketplace to find out more.

 3 Health Insurance Options For People Without A Social Security Number